DominikN/rosdevday22-gazebo-rviz/README.md

 - How to connect remote Docker containers running ROS 2 nodes over the Internet, and how to connect a normal host to this ROS 2 network without Docker (like a ROSject)
 - How to run ROS 2 nodes in Docker the right way
-- How a good Docker architecture should look like and how to appy microservice attitude to ROS 2 & Docker
+- How a good Docker architecture should look like and how to apply microservice attitude to ROS 2 & Docker

 > **Prerequisites**
 >